LEGS AND ARM STUMPS

-I have switched to using dowel plates to cut the upper tenon on the spindles, plus any 3/8″ tenons on the ends of posts and crests.
+I use dowel plates to cut the upper tenon on the spindles, plus any 3/8″ tenons on the ends of posts and crests.
 The cut is often cleaner than a tenon cutter’s cut, the dowel plates never need re-adjusting, and almost never need sharpening.
-They are also self limiting: if the tenon is too big, you simply can’t drive it through the hole.
 Made of 1/4″ thick O1 tool steel, soft enough that the holes can be enlarged with a file to make a larger diameter tenon.
 If you are using auger bits, measure the tip of the bit across the two spur cutters with a pair of dial calipers.
 If your bit falls in between my dowel plate sizes, buy the next smaller dowel plate and file it bigger (it won’t take much).
 These plates are handmade and the stated diameters may vary a few thousandths of an inch.
 See video on sidebar for more info.

 Dowel Plates are available in seven sizes: